reliablerascal/fl-legislation-etl/README.md

 <br>

-## Processed Layer (work in progress)
+## Processed Layer
 The processed layer tracks data transformed from LegiScan, but is intended to eventually align data from multiple sources.
-Following is a blueprint of this layer.
+Following is a list of tables in this layer.

 |Table|Primary Key|Origin Data Sources|Notes|
 |---|---|---|---|